google/flexbox-layout/README.md

   * Both `layout_flexBasisPercent` in this library and `flex-basis` property in the CSS are used to determine the initial length of an individual flex item.
-The `flex-basis` property accepts width values such as `1em`, `10px`, and `content` as strings as well as percentage values such as `10%` and `30%`, whereas `layout_flexBasisPercent` only accepts percentage values.
+The `flex-basis` property accepts width values such as `1em`, `10px`, and `content` as strings as well as percentage values such as `10%` and `30%`. `layout_flexBasisPercent` only accepts percentage values.
-  But specifying initial fixed width values can be done by specifying width (or height) values in layout_width (or layout_height, varies depending on the `flexDirection`).
+  However, specifying initial fixed width values can be done by specifying width (or height) values in layout_width (or layout_height, varies depending on the `flexDirection`).
 Also, the same effect can be done by specifying "wrap_content" in layout_width (or layout_height) if developers want to achieve the same effect as 'content'.
 Thus, `layout_flexBasisPercent` only